greencloudcomputing/docs/docs/intro.md

 The above diagram represents the fifth iteration of Green Cloud!

-What started out as simply getting one computer talking to another across the internet has grown in to a fully fledged scalable system that is capable of performing code tasks on almost any platform!
+What started out as simply getting one computer talking to another across the internet has grown in to a fully fledged scalable system that is capable of performing huge amounts of code execution / tasks on almost any platform!

 We have split the documentation in to the main sections of the Green Cloud software suite.